eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

         * does not know when signals will appear
         * does not know when IPC events will occur
     * does not know whether it lives in RAM or in swap (or both)
-    * does not know where in RAM it lives
+    * does not know where in RAM it really lives
+    * does not know how to talk to other processes - it can only talk to the kernel who will do that communication on its behalf
 * Kernel POV
     * knows which process will be on CPU next
     * knows how long that process will get the CPU for